Fee Units

 2. the amount of the fee for the next financial year, excluding the goods and services tax;

-4. if the fee is not excluded from the goods and services tax, the amount of goods and services tax payable in respect of the fee; and
+4. if the goods and services tax applies to the fee, the amount of goods and services tax payable in respect of the fee; and

 5. the total fee payable.